pinecone-io/pinecone-python-client/README.md

 ### Proxy configuration

 If your network setup requires you to interact with Pinecone via a proxy, you will need to pass additional configuration using optional keyword parameters.
-These optional parameters are forwarded to `urllib3`, which is the underlying library currently used by the Pinecone client to make HTTP requests.
+These optional parameters are forwarded to `urllib3`, which is the underlying library currently used by the Pinecone SDK to make HTTP requests.
 You may find it helpful to refer to the [urllib3 documentation on working with proxies](https://urllib3.readthedocs.io/en/stable/advanced-usage.html#http-and-https-proxies) while troubleshooting these settings.

 Here is a basic example: